 That’s a wrap on Christmas tree season at the farm!
 Thank you to our customers, neighbors, and friends.
 It’s been a heck of a year but we hope being able to maintain our tradition of #TildenLaneTrees has warmed your hearts as much as it has ours!
 Keep sharing those beautiful decorated trees with us here and we hope you enjoy everything the season has to offer.

 From all of us here at Tilden Lane Farm, we wish you a wonderful holiday season and a very Merry Christmas!

 We are very pleased to be a part of the Town Clerk’s “Farming In Huntington” exhibit at Huntington Town Hall to celebrate the history of farming as part of Archives Month 2020.
 Tilden Lane Farm is one of 19 Huntington farms that have contributed artifacts, photographs, and antiques to the exhibit.
 Viewing is by appointment.
-We’re looking forward to visiting and seeing what our fellow Huntington farmers have shared.
+Information on visiting the exhibit can be found in this release.

 Over Memorial Day Weekend we transplanted several hundred baby trees to prepare for future seasons!
 Right now these baby trees are only as tall as Logan but in four or five years they will be just right for Christmas trees.

 l-r: Rebecca, Abigail, Logan, Andrew, Bruce and Mike, tired but happy after a long weekend planting 100+ new trees.
 (Lucy the Puppy helped too!)